mikkokotila/coder/README.md

 - this readme
 - coder.py (the program code)
-- sample.txt (2,000 tweets about privacy)
+- sample.txt (2,000 tweets about privacy for testing purpose)

 1) copy the script to a folder /coder or something else and run the commands